JeromeOkoth/JeromeOkoth/README.md

-- A Masters student in Artificial Intelligence and data science
+- Artificial Intelligence and data science
 - Interested in Machine Learning, Programming, Data Analysis and Data Visualization

 <!--